 In short, it gives us higher boosted clockspeeds in-game.
 Bonus.

-As well as in the Pinnacle Ridge Ryzen 2 CPUs, Precision Boost 2 is already in action in the current Ryzen Mobile parts – even the super low-power new Ryzen 3 mobile chips – and is also available in the Raven Ridge desktop APUs that AMD launched in February this year.
+As well as in the Pinnacle Ridge Ryzen 2 CPUs, Precision Boost 2 is already in action in the current Ryzen Mobile parts – even the super low-power Ryzen 3 mobile chips – and is also available in the Raven Ridge desktop APUs that AMD launched in February 2018.

 There was some concern about the Pinnacle Ridge processor’s cooling potential when it was revealed by AMD that the 2000-series Raven Ridge APUs were using a non-metallic thermal interface material inside the heatspreader.
 AMD chose this material as it was cheaper and considered less vital for a low-cost chip.